Namangan: Economy

 Namangan has been an important craft and trade center in the Fergana Valley since the 17th century.
 After annexation by the Russians in 1867, cotton production and food processing became the dominant economic activity, as it did in many other places in the country.
 Many factories were built in the city during Soviet times.
 During World War II, industrial production in Namangan increased fivefold compared with that of 1926–1927.
 After the war both light and heavy industries increased significantly.

 Currently Namangan is mainly a center for light industry, especially in food.
 There are 36 joint companies and over 400 small and medium enterprises in the city.

 Education

-Currently there are 5 public and 2 private higher education institutions in Namangan city — the public ones are: Namangan State University, Namangan Institute of Engineering and Construction, Namangan Institute of Engineering and Technology, Namangan State Pedagogical Institute, Namangan State Institute of Foreign Languages, and private ones are: Turan International University, Namangan branch of The Kimyo International University in Tashkent.
-In 2023 some more institutions are going to be estbalished, such as Namangan textile industry institute, Impuls Medical Institute, University of Business and Science.
+Currently there are 6 public and 5 private higher education institutions in Namangan city — the public ones are: Namangan State University, Namangan Institute of Engineering and Construction, Namangan Institute of Engineering and Technology, Namangan State Pedagogical Institute, Namangan State Institute of Foreign Languages, Namangan Institute of textile industry and private ones are: Turan International University, Namangan branch of The Kimyo International University in Tashkent, Impuls Medical Institute, University of Business and Science, Namangan International University.